IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 <div align="center"><img src="https://github.com/IDMNYU/DM-GY-9103-L-Sensory-Ecology/blob/616b6cf070718cdd2642ce9225f1b45f73b25e44/images/aemsuca2.png" alt="Small solar recharging board" width="60%" /></div>
 <div align="center"><sub>The AEMSUCA powering a TrinketM0 and E-Paper Display.</sub></div>

+**Supercapacitors** store energy electrostatically rather than chemically, allowing them to charge and discharge much faster than batteries.
+In solar applications, they capture and release energy efficiently during fluctuating sunlight conditions, making them ideal for powering low-energy or intermittent systems without the wear and degradation typical of batteries.
+Unlike batteries, supercapacitors store energy through physical charge separation rather than chemical reactions, giving them longer lifespans, faster charging, and making them a more sustainable option with fewer material and recycling concerns.

+**Electrostatically** means that supercapacitors store energy by separating electric charges on two conductive plates, rather than through chemical reactions like in batteries.
+When voltage is applied, positive and negative charges build up on the plates and are held apart by a thin insulating layer (the dielectric or electrolyte), creating an electric field that stores energy.

 ## Solar Recharging Circuits
 Most small solar setups for microcontrollers use low-wattage panels connected to a charging circuit with lithium-polymer or lithium-ion batteries.
 Lithium-ion or lithium-polymer batteries are the standard choice for microcontrollers because they offer high energy density, stable voltage, and reliable rechargeable performance in a compact form.
 Unfortunately though, lithium-ion and lithium-polymer batteries are generally more suitable for indoor conditions, since they perform best within moderate temperature ranges and can be sensitive to extreme heat, cold, or direct sunlight.